 THE NEW BUILDING IS ABOUT MORE THAN BRICKS AND MORTAR

-The overall goal for the Vancouver Art Gallery Capital Campaign is to raise $350 million.
+The overall goal for the Vancouver Art Gallery Capital Campaign is to raise $330 million plus $50 million in endowment to support operations.
 With a generous designation of the land at Larwill Park from the City of Vancouver in place, and $135 million in total private and public sector funding secured, including an initial investment of $50 million from the Province of British Columbia, the next step will be to continue to work with senior levels of government and the private sector to secure the additional funding needed to begin construction.

 On January 23, 2019, the Gallery celebrated a major milestone toward the realization of a transformational new building with the announcement of a $40 million lead gift from the Chan Family.
 This unprecedented act of generosity brings the Gallery’s capital campaign to $85 million in private sector funding toward the new purpose-built facility.
 In recognition of this extraordinary gift, the Vancouver Art Gallery’s new building will be named Chan Centre for the Visual Arts.*